aklinker1/webext-core/docs/fake-browser/implemented-apis.md

 - `fakeBrowser.storage.reset()`
 - `fakeBrowser.storage.local.reset()`

-All these reset methods should show up with type-hints since this package is written in TS.
+All these reset methods should show up in your editor's intelisense.

 :::info
 Generally, you should put a call to `fakeBrowser.reset()` in a `beforeEach` block to cleanup the state before every test.